aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/README.md

 <ins>Assumptions Review Part I</ins>

 The Titanic dataset dependent variable is indeed binary, but shows an imbalance.
 Models can skew to predicting the majority class if an imbalance is present (Brownlee, 2021b, Imbalanced Classification with Python, p.
 42).
 A slight imbalance is often not a concern, e.g. 4:6, and the problem can often be treated like a normal classification predictive modeling problem (Brownlee, 2021b, Imbalanced Classification with Python, p.
 6).
-In this case, the ratio of 1 to 0 is 5:8, so no adjustment required.
+In this case, the ratio of 1 to 0 is 5:8, so no balance adjustment is performed in the model.

 <img src="https://github.com/aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/blob/main/Other%20Files/binary_dep_var_assumption_01.JPG">